 The student circulates his or her dissertation proposal to the members of the examining committee, who should submit written comments to the faculty sponsor at least two weeks before the examination.
 The faculty sponsor then conveys the comments to the student.

 The Second Examination itself is a two-hour oral examination in which the student is expected to place his or her research project within broader areas of the discipline.
 A satisfactory written proposal is a prerequisite for the oral examination, not part of the examination itself.
-The exam will cover areas that are not included in the text of the proposal.
 The student is encouraged to consult with the individual members of the examining committee prior to the examination to identify the issues that will be addressed during the exam.
 These issues should be primarily determined by the student's research interests as expressed in the dissertation proposal.

 Students have eight years maximum to complete all of the requirements for the Ph.D. degree.
 Students should keep in mind that a dissertation has the purpose of continuing their training in theory and research.
 It is not intended to become a lifelong undertaking.
 Doctoral candidates should also note that the probability for finding teaching, research and other positions is significantly higher for Ph.D. holders than for ABDs (all-but-dissertation).

 Once the dissertation proposal has been approved, the student is expected to work closely with his or her sponsor and reader in researching, organizing and writing the dissertation.
 In addition, the student is encouraged to consult with other faculty members, as it may be desirable, in pursuing his or her research.

 The Examination Committee for a Final Oral Examination represents the Ph.D.
 Program and through the Graduate Council of the Graduate Center.
 It is therefore responsible for the standard of the Ph.D.
 Degree at the University.
 The committee must decide whether all academic requirements for the degree have been fulfilled.